 Deb Andraca has devloped a strong position on cannabis reform and was happy to complete the NORML 2020 Candidate Questionnaire.

-Candidate in race for State Assembly District 23
+Holds office State Assembly District 23

 I am a wife, a mother, a teacher, and an active community volunteer.
 I’ve worked for large international companies, political campaigns, trade associations and non-profit organizations.
 I've spent 17 years in our district working hard to make our neighborhoods better for our families, but I believe that things are headed in the wrong direction.